 A job interview is another one of those times when you have to wear a mask.
 But when you’re conducting an interview, you tell candidates straight off that there’s no need to “lie” and that it’s fine if this job isn’t their dream job.
 Don’t you think some people are genuinely motivated?

 Of course, in interviews, some people are there because they really want the job.
 Then there are those who apply because they need the money but without any particular interest in the company itself.
 And that doesn’t mean we can’t work well together!
 If a candidate tells me that it’s their dream to work for VICE, then that’s great!
 I get it.
 But if they say it’s not their dream company or they say nothing at all, that’s cool too.
 I’m only looking for people who are pleasant and easy to work with.
-I don’t expect candidates to live for their work.
+I don’t expect candidates to life for their work.
 Besides, I also try to be super honest in interviews.
 I don’t try to persuade people that everything will be perfect every day.

 Today you’re the editor-in-chief and you’ve written a book.
-Yet—as you yourself say—you didn’t have to work hard to get there.
-You also tell an anecdote about a time at school when you hadn’t revised for an oral exam, but you were totally upfront about it and your teacher gave you an average grade when you should have failed.
+Yet—as you say—you didn’t have to work hard to get there.
+You also tell an anecdote about a time at school when you hadn’t revised for an oral exam, but you were upfront about it and your teacher gave you an average grade when you should have failed.
 What has anti-ambition taught you about meritocracy?
 Is it still something you believe in?

 No, not really.
 Maybe my teacher liked the way I looked or was in a particularly good mood that day?
 I don’t know.
 It was certainly unfair for the people who had worked a lot harder than me but ended up with the same grade.
 The same goes for my position as editor-in-chief at VICE.
 There are other people who worked a lot harder than me to get there.
 It just proves that the way you do things is as important to a company as how much time you put in.
 When you put them all together, these situations have strengthened my way of thinking, even if it’s caused a lot of misconceptions about and jealousy towards me.